-The iShares North American Tech-Software ETF (BATS:IGV) is one of the largest, oldest and most traditional software ETFs.
-Home to $2.08 billion in assets under management, IGV tracks the aforementioned S&P North American Technology-Software Index, cap-weighted software gauge dominated by the industry’s largest players.
+The iShares North American Tech-Software ETF is one of the largest, oldest and most traditional software ETFs.
+Home to over $2.8 billion in assets under management, IGV tracks the aforementioned S&P North American Technology-Software Index, cap-weighted software gauge dominated by the industry’s largest players.

-Just four stocks — Salesforce.com (NYSE:CRM), Microsoft (NASDAQ:MSFT), Adobe Systems (NASDAQ:ADBE) and Oracle (NASDAQ:ORCL) — combine for over a third of this software ETF’s weight.
-Those are the breaks with industry and sector funds that are weighted by market capitalization, but investors probably are not complaining about IGV’s 28% year-to-date gain.
+Just four stocks — Salesforce.com (NYSE:CRM), Microsoft (NASDAQ:MSFT), Adobe Systems (NASDAQ:ADBE) and Oracle (NYSE:ORCL) — combine for over a third of this software ETF’s weight.
+Those are the breaks with industry and sector funds that are weighted by market capitalization, but investors probably are not complaining about IGV’s 32% year-to-date gain.

-Assuming software stocks maintain their leadership perch in the technology sector, 2018 will be the third year in the past four that IGV has outpaced the broader XLK.
+Assuming software stocks maintain their leadership perch in the technology sector, this will be the fourth year in the past five that IGV has outpaced the broader XLK.

 Expense Ratio: 0.35%

 For investors looking for a software ETF that is not heavily dependent on the industry’s large- and mega-cap names, the SPDR S&P Software & Services ETF (NYSEARCA:XSW) is a suitable alternative.
-This software ETF is an equal-weight fund and only one of 127 its holdings commands a weight north of 1%.
+This software ETF is an equal-weight fund and none of its 159 holdings commands a weight north of 1%.

 XSW’s top 10 holdings combine for just 9.2% of the fund’s weight.
-This software ETF is up nearly 25% year-to-date, indicating its tilt toward smaller software stocks is rewarding investors.
-While it is not driven by the industry’s largest names, its P/E ratio of 25.30 is more attractive than IGV’s.
+This software ETF is up 35% year-to-date, indicating its tilt toward smaller software stocks is rewarding investors.
+While it is not driven by the industry’s largest names, its P/E ratio of 25 is more attractive than IGV’s.